vandunxg/SublimeTextConfig/README.md

 # SublimeTextConfig
-This is my Sublime Text Config Setup.
+This is the configuration setup for my Sublime Text.